Videndum/Smartcloud/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- Please use [context] in title to describe the package related to this issue.
-Valid options are; smartcloudjs, cli, discord, workflows, components, webfront, console, webdocs smartcloud-discord context example: bug(discord): {your title here}
+Valid options are; Release, Label, Variable, Installer context example: bug(installer): {your title here}
 -->

 ## Describe the bug